 The Marketplace and its associated APIs provide a central place for users to share and trade their tokens.
-It interfaces seamlessly with OpenSea and 0x to provide maximum reach for your tokens and your users.
+It interfaces seamlessly with OpenSea to provide maximum reach for your tokens and your users.

 This section details the API methods available for tagging, sorting, and searching tokens, whether in the marketplace, in the user's own collection, or across all tokens on a channel.

 Users can send, request, and trade tokens with anyone - even with people not yet on the platform.
 Tokens can be freely sent to a blockchain wallet or held for anyone with an email address, mobile phone, or Twitter account to authenticate and collect.

 Tokens deployed on Ethereum and non-Ethereum blockchain are automatically compatible with a wide range of third-party apps, exchanges, and services, including OpenSea and common wallets such as Metamask, Dapper, and Coinbase.

 Updated 7 months ago